 Intermittently Scanned (Flash) CGM (isCGM): Devices with two components: a combined glucose sensor/transmitter and a separate reader.
 These devices measure glucose levels continuously but require scanning for visualization and storage of glucose values.
-They are available with and without alarms [American Diabetes Association (ADA) website and ADA, 2023].
+They are available with and without alarms (ADA website and ADA, 2024).

-Non-Adjunctive CGM: A non-adjunctive CGM can be used to make treatment decisions without the need for a standalone blood glucose monitor to confirm testing results (CMS).
+Non-Adjunctive CGM: A Non-Adjunctive CGM can be used to make treatment decisions without the need for a standalone blood glucose monitor to confirm testing results (CMS; ADA, 2024).

 Professional CGM: Devices that are placed in a healthcare professional's office (or with remote instruction) and worn for a discrete period of time (generally 7-14 days).
 Data may be blinded or visible to the person wearing the device.
 The data is used to assess glycemic patterns and trends.
-Unlike real-time CGM and isCGM devices, these devices are clinic-based and not owned by the user (ADA, 2023).
+Unlike Real-Time CGM and isCGM devices, these devices are clinic-based and not owned by the user (ADA, 2024).

 Real-Time CGM (rtCGM): Devices with three components: a sensor (small wire catheter that is inserted under the skin), a transmitter that attaches to the sensor and sends information, and a handheld receiver and/or smartphone that displays glucose readings in real time.
-These devices measure and display glucose levels continuously and have audible alerts when glucose levels are too high.
-Some systems require calibration by the user (ADA website and ADA, 2023).
+These devices measure and display glucose levels continuously and have audible alerts when glucose levels are out of range.
+Some systems require calibration by the user (ADA website and ADA, 2024).